zowe/docs-site/docs/user-guide/cli-db2plugin.md

 To install the Db2 CLI plug-in on MacOS, you need the command line tools, which can be obtained by installing Xcode from the [App Store](https://medium.com/r/?url=https%3A%2F%2Fapps.apple.com%2Fus%2Fapp%2Fxcode%2Fid497799835%3Fmt%3D12).

+:::note

-**Note:** On some versions of MacOS, you may receive the error `xcrun: error: invalid active developer path` as shown below:
+ On some versions of MacOS, you may receive the error `xcrun: error: invalid active developer path` as shown below:

 ```
 xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun